vegaprotocol/documentation/docs/node-operators/install.md

 ### Data node requirement as of 0.53
 After building the data node, you will have to run a PostgreSQL server (starting with version 0.53).

+There are several ways to do this:

+**For version 0.53.x:**
+- as described in the [data node readme](https://github.com/vegaprotocol/data-node/blob/develop/README.md).
+The simplest and recommended way to do this is [using docker](https://github.com/vegaprotocol/data-node#using-docker), which is also described in the data node readme.

+**From 0.54.x onwards:**
-There are several ways to do this, as described in the [data node readme](https://github.com/vegaprotocol/vega/blob/develop/datanode/README.md).
-The simplest and recommended way to do this is **[using docker](https://github.com/vegaprotocol/vega/blob/develop/datanode/README.md#using-docker)**, which is also described in the data node readme.
+- As described in the [data node readme](https://github.com/vegaprotocol/vega/blob/develop/datanode/README.md).
+The simplest and recommended way to do this is [using docker](https://github.com/vegaprotocol/vega/blob/develop/datanode/README.md#using-docker), which is also described in the data node readme.